Information for Tenants

 It’s important to note that all applicants must view the property before applying.
 If you are overseas or outside the Perth area, you can appoint an agent to view and approve the property on your behalf.

 Ready to apply for a property?

 Once you find a property you like, the process is simple.
-Visit our Apply Online page to access the relevant forms.
+Contact the relevant property manager and request a Tenancy Application.

 Although each adult who will be living in the property must complete their section of the application form and provide 100 points of Identification, in some situations not all persons over 18 will be required to go on the Lease Agreement, however this needs to be discussed prior with the Property Manager